LewisTrundle/tactihelm-l5project/lab-study/README.md

 **Suggestions for Further Improvement**
 Based on your experience today, what improvements or additional features would you recommend for future iterations of the helmet?

+## Limitations

+- small sample size
+- not all participants were avid cyclists